NEWS MEDIA CONTACT:

 She also serves as a student mentor, and plans to hold a 2018 Holocaust Remembrance Week event for the Palm Bay campus that will include a trip to the Holocaust Memorial Resource and Education Center in Orlando.

 The Distinguished Educator Recognition Award began in 1989 and is presented annually to a faculty member who demonstrates excellence in scholarship, instructional effectiveness and connecting with students.
-The recognition includes a $1,500 cash award.
+The recognition includes a $1,500 award.

 Nominations are made by faculty, students and staff, with representatives from each group comprising the selection committee.